John M. Millirons, O.D.

-Dr. Millirons was born in Duncan, Oklahoma in 1980.
-He graduated from Duncan High School in Duncan, Oklahoma in 1999.
-He performed his undergraduate studies at Oklahoma State University in Stillwater, Oklahoma and graduated with a BS in Physiology.
-Dr. Millirons studied optometry at Northeastern State University Oklahoma College of Optometry in Tahlequah, Oklahoma and received his doctorate degree in 2006.
-Following his doctorate, Dr. Millirons went on to complete a one year optometric residency in "Advanced Diagnosis and Therapeutics of Ocular Disease" in Tulsa, Oklahoma.
+Dr. John Millirons is a native of Oklahoma and was born and raised in Duncan, Oklahoma.
+He graduated from Oklahoma State University in Stillwater, Oklahoma with a Bachelor of Science in Physiology.
+He studied optometry at Northeastern State University Oklahoma College of Optometry where he earned his Doctorate of Optometry.
+Following his doctorate, Dr. Millirons went on to complete an optometric residency in “Advanced Diagnosis and Therapeutics of Ocular Disease” at Triad Eye Medical Clinic and Cataract Institute in Tulsa, Oklahoma.
+Dr. Millirons went on to obtain his Board Certification and is a Diplomate of the American Board of Optometry.